cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Dependencies

 The run image should not have packages required for compilation, only for running. i.e. don’t have Go package or JDK in the final image, For java, only JRE should be shipped.
+It should be possible to get a list of current dependencies installed inside.

 Improves: